Creative thinking to power medical breakthroughs

 Rare Disease Day 2025: Accelerating Discoveries Together

-PNRI is proud to host the first-ever scientific symposium in Seattle dedicated to rare disease research on February 28, 2025.
-This groundbreaking event, co-organized with Seattle Children’s Research Institute and the University of Washington, will unite leading rare disease researchers, clinicians, and family advocates to discuss cutting-edge discoveries and build connections within the rare disease community.
+PNRI proudly hosted the first-ever Rare Disease Day scientific symposium in Seattle on February 28, 2025.
+This groundbreaking event, co-organized with Seattle Children’s Research Institute and the University of Washington, brought together leading rare disease researchers, clinicians, and family advocates to discuss cutting-edge discoveries and build connections within the rare disease community.
 Click the link below to learn more about this transformative event.
-Together, we can drive progress and improve lives.

 Delve into PNRI Labs